suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 # Leukemia-Classifier

 This project details the creation of an Image classifier model to differentiate ALL lymphoblasts from normal lymphoblasts.
-This project was accepted to take part in the 2022 American Medical Association Research Competition and Symposium from October 20th till October 22nd.
+This project originated as a capstone project for the BrainStation bootcamp in Toronto, Ontario.
+This project was then used as an independant research project for LIFESCI 4A03 at Mcmaster University at Hamilton, Ontario.
+This project was also accepted to take part in the 2022 American Medical Association Research Competition and Symposium from October 20th till October 22nd.

 ## Notebook Index: